doguscank/gen-ai/README.md

   * A real-time object detection model with configurable object categories.
 * YOLOv11 Pose
   * A state-of-the-art human pose estimation model.
+* LLaMA-Mesh
+  * A 3D mesh generation model that creates OBJ files using a fine-tuned LLaMA 3.1 8B language model.

 ## Florence2